Year 7 Catch Up

 The Government has allocated funding to schools to support pupils who do not attain the Expected Standard in Literacy at the end of their primary schooling.
 This academic year the funding of £7657.62 at the Folkestone Academy will be used to:

-- Continue to fund a specialist Literacy intervention course Read, Write Ink to work closely on an individual and small group basis with pupils who have not attained the Expected Standard in Literacy.
+Continue to fund a specialist Literacy intervention course Read, Write Inc to work closely on an individual and small group basis with pupils who have not attained the Expected Standard in Literacy.

-- Additional intervention will be provided to enable students not meeting the Expected Standard to access a broad range of performing arts activities targeted to assist students in the comprehension of Shakespeare and classic texts.
+Additional intervention will be provided to enable pupils not meeting the Expected Standard to access a broad range of performing arts activities targeted to assist pupils in the comprehension of Shakespeare and classic texts.

 Read Write Inc

-Every student in the Academy is assessed for reading age (using the NGRT tests) three times per year.
-Students below their chronological reading age sit a further reading test (WRAT).
-From this we identify those students with a reading age of below aged ten to follow the Read Write Inc Programme.
+Every pupil in the Academy is assessed for reading age (using the NGRT tests) three times per year.
+Pupils below their chronological reading age sit a further reading test (WRAT).
+From this we identify those pupils with a reading age of below aged ten to follow the Read Write Inc Programme.

-In Year 7, as of September 2019, there are thirty-three students identified for rapid intervention with a reading age of ten or below.
-These attend rapid and targeted phonics interventions, consisting of small group lessons (maximum ten) with specialised resources.
-Students are able to move between groups according to their progress with the aim of returning to lessons once they have reached a suitable standard of confidence in their reading and writing.
-All Read Write Inc sessions are timetabled against English, allowing students to slot back into their lessons once they are able to fully access the curriculum.
+In Year 7, as of September 2019, there are thirty-three pupils identified for rapid intervention with a reading age of ten or below.
+These pupils attend rapid and targeted phonics interventions, consisting of small group lessons (maximum ten) with specialised resources.
+Pupils are able to move between groups according to their progress with the aim of returning to lessons once they have reached a suitable standard of confidence in their reading and writing.
+All Read Write Inc sessions are timetabled against English, allowing pupils to slot back into their lessons once they are able to fully access the curriculum.

-Reading age tests are carried out three times through the year to identify additional students who might benefit from the programme.
-Other students may be identified through class teaching and other methods.
+Reading age tests are carried out three times through the year to identify additional pupils who might benefit from the programme.
+Other pupils may be identified through class teaching and other methods.

 There is a large and fully trained team of TAs and SEN specialists, led by a member of the English department who is a phonics and EAL specialist.
 Read Write Inc is closely supported by the SEND section.
 Extensive professional development has taken place with the Ruth Miskin organisation.